Information for UC Departments

 The Purchasing Card Program was developed as a process improvement tool for university departments making small dollar purchases.
 Prior to obtaining a Purchasing Card, you are required to complete the Cardholder on-line training below.

-If you will be acting as a Purchasing Card Verifier for a Cardholder, complete the Card Verifier on-line training found at the link below.
 If you will be acting as an Account Allocator in UC Flex, you must first complete the UC Flex P-Card training.
 To find out when the next in-person UC Flex training session will be held, go to the training section of the UC Flex website.

 *Cardholders must proceed through the entire training session (21 pages) in the order that the questions appear.
 At the end of each page that pertains to the policies and procedures, a question must be answered correctly before proceeding to the next page.
 Although it generally takes 20-30 minutes to complete the training, there is no time limit.
 If you must stop prior to completion, close your browser window and the next time you log into the training session, you will be prompted to choose whether to start over or to continue where you previously stopped.
 At the end of the session, you will need to fill out the requested information indicating you have completed the Purchasing Card training.